crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 ## Combined hot/cold and deletion strategy

-The presented hot/cold storage strategy also integrates seamlessly with the previously introduced [Data Retention Delete DAG](https://community.cratedb.com/t/cratedb-and-apache-airflow-implementation-of-data-retention-policy/913).
+The presented hot/cold storage strategy also integrates seamlessly with the previously introduced {ref}`Data Retention Delete DAG <airflow-data-retention-policy>`.
 Both strategies can be combined:

 1. Transition to cold nodes: Reallocates partitions from (expensive) hot nodes to (cheaper) cold nodes
 2. Deletion from cold nodes: After another retention period on cold nodes, permanently delete partitions